Oppositions

 How is the current process for dealing with oppositions in Argentina?

-In this sense, the Law recognizes to any person with a “legitimate interest” the right to oppose to the registration of a trademark, which must be made in writing before the Trademark Office and within 30 days of publishing the application.
+The Law recognizes to any person with a “legitimate interest” the right to oppose to the registration of a trademark, which must be made in writing before the Trademark Office and within 30 days of publishing the application.

 Once the opposition is filed in a timely manner, the registration process is interrupted and the Trademark Office notifies both parties, through a publication in the Official Bulletin, granting them a period of 3 months to negotiate a friendly settlement of the conflict.